bradleyxbryant/bradleyxbryant/README.md

 [LinkedIn](https://www.linkedin.com/in/bradleyxbryant/)
 bradleyxbryant@gmail.com
-Always open to data analyst internship or entry-level roles focused on marketing, CRM, or strategy

 > “I’m not just learning analytics — I’m using it to solve real problems and tell compelling data stories.”